Eight more COVID-19 patients die in Punjab

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LAHORE: The death of eight more COVID-19 patients raised death toll to 2,059 in Punjab, while confirmed cases of novel coronavirus reached 89,023 with the addition of 484 new infections in the province, according to rthe Primary and Secondary Healthcare (P&SH) Department report on Friday.
-Out of 89,023 infections in Punjab, 86,243 people contracted virus through local transmission while the remaining 2,780 COVID19 infections were confirmed among members of Tableeghi Jamaat, Zaireen returning from Iran and prisoners.
-The spokesperson for Corona Monitoring Room at the Primary and Secondary Healthcare Department said 626,367 tests had been performed in the province.
-A total of 2,059 fatalities have been confirmed so far, while 64,815 patients have recovered and returned home.
-Therefore, as many as 22,149 were active cases and isolated at homes or under treatment at different quarantine centres and health facilities.
+The fatality of eight more COVID-19 patients raised the death toll to 2,067 in Punjab, while confirmed cases of novel coronavirus reached 89,465 with the addition of 442 new infections in the province, according to a report issued by the Primary and Secondary Healthcare (P&SH) Department on Saturday.
+Out of a total of 89,465 infections in Punjab, 86,685 citizens have contracted the virus through local transmission.
+The remaining 2,780 COVID-19 infections were confirmed among members of Tableeghi Jamaat, Zaireen returning from Iran and prisoners.
+As per the spokesperson of the Corona Monitoring Room at the Primary and Secondary Healthcare Department, 634,246 tests have been performed in the province.
+A total of 2,067 fatalities have been confirmed so far, while 65,009 patients have recovered and returned home.
+Some 22,389 are active cases and isolated at homes or are under treatment at different quarantine centres and health facilities.